Summary

 During the winter, DOER publishes weekly pricing for heating oil and propane in Massachusetts as part of our participation in the State Heating Oil and Propane Program (SHOPP).
 Consumers should visit the DOER weekly heating survey webpage for the most up-to-date information on current heating oil and propane prices.
 Electricity and natural gas rates are determined by each resident’s energy supply contract terms in addition to delivery charges as approved by Massachusetts Department of Public Utilities (DPU).
 Current Massachusetts’ electric and gas utility rates are available at the DPU’s Utility Filings and Tariffs website.

-Figure 1 shows average residential heating fuel cost by heating fuel for the past seven winters, along with an estimate for this upcoming winter.
+Figure 1 shows average residential heating fuel cost by heating fuel for the past five winters, along with an estimate for this upcoming winter.
 Many factors influence the costs year to year including market conditions, weather, and changes in demand.

 Figure 1: Winter Season Average Residential Heating Fuel Prices